iva2k/svelte-blank-20221125/CREATING.md

 - see <https://www.npmjs.com/package/qr-scanner>
 - see <https://github.com/zxing-js/library>

-We will use <https://www.npmjs.com/package/qr-scanner> and create a multi-platform QR Code Scanner. note that it does not support formats other than QR.
+We will use <https://www.npmjs.com/package/qr-scanner> and create a multi-platform QR Code Scanner.
+Note that it does not support formats other than QR (see [issue#63](https://github.com/nimiq/qr-scanner/issues/63#issuecomment-1029940019)), but it is a solid performer and feature-rich.

-Because of the fact that the Scanner View will be rendered behind the WebView, we have to call `hideBackground()` to make the WebView and the \<html\> element transparent.
-Every other element that needs transparency, we will have to handle ourself.
+If we used a capacitor / native plugin, then the Scanner View will be rendered behind the WebView, and we have to call `hideBackground()` to make the WebView and the \<html\> element transparent.
+Every other element that needs transparency, we will have to handle ourselves.

 The elements are made transparent by adding `background: 'transparent';` in the \<style\> section.